Travel Guide

 Spring (March to April) – A Season of Rejuvenation

-The cherry blossom season in Hunza Valley is one of the highlights of this season that attracts photographers and nature lovers from all over the world.
-Majestic mountains surround the valley, and its pink and white blossoming gives a dreamlike atmosphere.
+Hunza Valley cherry blossom season is one of the highlights that attract photographers and nature lovers from the towers of the world during this season.
+Surrounded by majestic mountains, the valley has a dream-like atmosphere of its pink and white blossoming.
 In Swat Valley, which is often called the ‘Switzerland of Pakistan’, visitors get to experience cool weather, green meadows, and flowing rivers, and therefore it is the best time for sightseeing.
 Skardu is another must-visit destination with spectacular lakes like Shangrila and Upper Kachura as well as breathtaking lakes of surrounding peaks.

 If you want fewer crowds and want to enjoy Pakistan’s natural beauty, spring is the best season.